go-gitea/gitea/.github/issue_template.md

     2. Please ask questions or configuration/deploy problems on our Discord server (https://discord.gg/gitea) or forum (https://discourse.gitea.io).
     3. Please take a moment to check that your issue doesn't already exist.
+    4. Make sure it's not mentioned in the FAQ (https://docs.gitea.io/en-us/faq)
-    4. Please give all relevant information below for bug reports, because incomplete details will be handled as an invalid report.
+    5. Please give all relevant information below for bug reports, because incomplete details will be handled as an invalid report.
 -->